 - Determine if you or your relative is listed in the Matica rođenih (book of births)

-- Locate birth records not registered in Matica rođenih (as some are only documented in church records)
+- Locate birth records not registered in Matica rođenih (like those documented in church records)

 - Request a birth certificate on your behalf in person

-Our legal experts can also help you apply for Croatian citizenship too.
+If you’re planning to apply for Croatian citizenship, they can also help you apply.
 To get help locating a birth certificate, please complete the form below.